justjanne/powerline-go/README.md

     	 Shortens names for EKS Kube clusters.
   -shorten-gke-names
     	 Shortens names for GKE Kube clusters.
-  -static-prompt-indicator
+  -shorten-kube-names-regex-match string
+    	 Shortens names for Kube clusters matching a custom regex.
+  -shorten-kube-names-regex-template string
+    	 String template to use with -shorten-kube-names-regex-match. (default "${1}") -static-prompt-indicator
     	 Always show the prompt indicator with the default color, never with the error color -theme string